fnichol/devstack-vagrant-basebox/README.md

-# Dev Stack Vagrant Base Box
+# Vagrant Box Generator for OpenStack's DevStack

 ## Usage

-Simply run:
+To generate a brand new Vagrant box, simply run:

     ./script/build